 Michael S. Gehrt is a partner in Pasich LLP’s Manhattan Beach office and a member of the firm’s insurance recovery practice.
 Michael focuses on representing insureds in a variety of complex insurance coverage matters, including coverage advice, pre-litigation disputes, international arbitrations, and coverage litigation.
 Michael also routinely advises clients on insurance policies and programs, helping clients identify and address potential gaps in their coverage.

 Michael has been instrumental in collecting hundreds of millions of dollars on behalf of insureds and is experienced in a wide range of matters.
 Michael has significant experience negotiating and litigating property and business interruption claims from around the world.
 He has handled issues involving anything from garment manufacturers in Indonesia to circuit board and laser product manufacturers in Thailand.
 For example, Michael represented DIRECTV in a lawsuit seeking insurance coverage for contingent business interruption losses suffered as a result of property damage to one of its hard disk drive suppliers during the 2011 Thailand floods.
-Arguing before the Ninth Circuit, Michael secured a crucial ruling in favor of DIRECTV that, in California, insurers are charged “with the duty of informing themselves as to the usages of the particular business insured, and a knowledge of such usage on the part of such company will presumed” (DirecTV v.
+Arguing before the Ninth Circuit, Michael secured a crucial ruling in favor of DIRECTV that, in California, insurers are charged “with the duty of informing themselves as to the usages of the particular business insured, and a knowledge of such usage on the part of such company will be presumed” (DirecTV v.
 Factory Mutual Insurance Co., 2017 WL 2629134 (9th Cir.
 June 19, 2017)).

 Michael also has substantial experience in political risk insurance coverage matters, including an arbitration in the London Court of International Arbitration against an insurer over political risk losses in Indonesia.
 In addition, Michael has extensive experience pursuing insurance coverage for California wage-hour class action lawsuits, often finding coverage where others have failed.
 His experience also includes seeking insurance coverage for advertising liabilities; cyber losses; directors and officers liability; errors and omissions and professional liability; fire, flood, and other natural disaster losses; marine insurance claims; rescission lawsuits; and subrogation claims.
 He has also represented insureds in insurance broker disputes and with general business litigation and contract disputes.

 Michael also regularly speaks and writes on insurance law issues.
 He is also an editor and co-author of the New Appleman Sports and Entertainment Insurance Law & Practice Guide (LexisNexis, 2016), a book that addresses insurance law issues facing policyholders in the sports and entertainment industries.
-He has also been recognized as a Rising Star in the area of insurance coverage by Southern California Super Lawyers.

 RECENT PUBLICATIONS AND SPEAKING ENGAGEMENTS